Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor approach: Orientation averages for X-ray spectroscopy

 In photon-in photon-out (second order) processes the incident and scattered polarization vectors, $\boldsymbol{\varepsilon}_i$ and $\boldsymbol{\varepsilon}_o$, are not constrained to be orthogonal.
 This lack of orthogonality is the origin of the angular and polarization dependence that appears in RIXS measurements on powders.
 This contrasts with the XAS E2 case, where no angular dependence arises because the wavevector is always perpendicular to the polarization.
 Moreover, Eq.~\ref{eq:sigmaDD} highlights an additional important consequence: when the two polarization vectors are mutually perpendicular, the intensity becomes independent of both angle and polarization.
 A similar conclusion was reached in Ref.~\cite{Juhin_Angular_2014}.

 The intensity for any higher multipole order can be evaluated in a similar way, with the Gram matrix taken from \cite{Andrews_On_1977, Andrews_Eighth_1981}.
 For higher orders the advantage of 1- and 2-index notations becomes obvious.
-Let us consider the E2E1 RIXS (E2 in, E1 out), described by a 6-order tensor:
+Let us consider the E2E1 RIXS (E2 in, E1 out), described by the rank-6 tensor: